Iowa Domestic Abuse & Sexual Abuse Funds

 The Project Director is responsible for timely submission of completed program and fiscal reports.
 Please see Chapter IX-Reporting Requirements for specific information.

 NOTE: The Program is required to gather and maintain statistical data relating to grant project activities as required by CVAD.
-During desk audits, on-site monitoring and any other time at CVAD’s discretion, CVAD may request to see the back-up data that supports the information submitted on your reports.
+During desk audits, on-site monitoring, performance report audits and any other time at CVAD’s discretion, CVAD may request to see the back-up data that supports the information submitted on your reports.
+CVAD will never request to see any confidential client information.

 There is no match requirement for Iowa Domestic Abuse and/or Iowa Sexual Abuse funds.